beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

 </VirtualHost>
 ```

+^ How does this approach stack up to our ideal requirements?

+^ We use a single switch to control the environment, and its defined artificially so it's under out control.

 ---
 ## How well does this meet the ideal requirements?

 :white_check_mark: All non-sensitive configs are tracked.
+:white_check_mark: Untracked overrides supported for testing/security.

 ```bash
 $ ls config/app*